 ASIST is a two-day course, run by LivingWorks Education providing training to individuals who want to learn about suicide first aid.
 Participation in the full two days is required.
 Watch and discuss videos on suicide intervention, and participate in interactive workshops based on adult learning principles.
-ASIST is a pre-requisite for SafeTALK T4T.
-For more information, on ASIST and LivingWorks Education Training, please visit: http://www.livingworks.net/ or contact Lydia Li at firstname.lastname@example.org.
+For more information, on ASIST and LivingWorks Education Training, please visit livingworks.net or email firstname.lastname@example.org.

 Cost to External Participants: TBA

 Conflict can make us feel uneasy or alone.
 Conflict can also push us to think creatively and challenge our assumptions.
 The Conflict Resolution Centre (CRC) supports the University of Toronto graduate community in taking steps to prevent, manage or resolve conflict.